tmst/ZodbDemo/DOCUMENTATION/INSTALL.md

 And now we run the application.
 ```
-$> uwsgi --http :8080 --wsgi-file server.py
+$> uwsgi --http :8080 --static-map2 /favicon.ico=./favicon.ico --wsgi-file server.py
 ```

+--honour-stdin
-To debug the uwsgi easily, just use : --honour-stdin, in the command line when launching it. it will allow you to use PDB without problems.
+Allows you to  run a debugger on  the uwsgi. it will allow you to use PDB without problems.

+-p 1
-You can also reduce the number of workers to 1.
+Sets the number of processes.

-Use the option -p 1
+--static-map2 /favicon.ico=./favicon.ico
+Serves the favicon.ico.
+The problem is without this you will see more error messages which interfere with development.

 Here is the command I use.
- uwsgi --http :8081  -p1  --honour-stdin --wsgi-file server.py
+ uwsgi --http :8081  -p1  --static-map2 /favicon.ico=./favicon.ico --honour-stdin --wsgi-file server.py

 Note that port 8081 works for me, you may want a different port number.